You can eat healthier by making a few swaps, such as choosing whole grains over refined grains and eating more protein.

 The pace at which you eat influences how much you eat, as well as how likely you are to gain weight.

-In fact, studies comparing different eating speeds show that fast eaters are up to 115% more likely to be obese than slow eaters (, , ).
+In fact, studies comparing different eating speeds show that fast eaters are much more likely to eat more and have a higher body mass index (BMI) than slow eaters (

-Your appetite, how much you eat and how full you get is all controlled by hormones.
-These hormones signal your brain whether you’re hungry or full.
+Your appetite, how much you eat, and how full you get are all controlled by hormones.
+Hormones signal to your brain whether you’re hungry or full.

-However, it takes about 20 minutes for your brain to receive these messages, so eating more slowly would give your brain the time it needs to perceive that you are full.
+However, it takes about 20 minutes for your brain to receive these messages.
+That’s why eating more slowly may give your brain the time it needs to perceive that you’re full.

-Eating slowly is also linked to more thorough chewing, which has also been linked to better weight maintenance (, ).
+Eating slowly is also linked to more thorough chewing, which has also been linked to improved weight control (

-As opposed to refined grains, which have been linked to many health issues, whole grains have been linked to a variety of health benefits, including a reduced risk of type 2 diabetes, heart disease and cancer (, , , ).
+Refined grains have been associated with many health issues.
+Whole grains, on the other hand, have been linked to a variety of health benefits, including a reduced risk of type 2 diabetes, heart disease, and cancer (

 Just make sure to read the label to ensure that your bread is made with whole grains only, not a mixture of whole and refined grains.
 It’s also preferable that the bread contains whole seeds or grains.

 Greek yogurt (or Greek-style yogurt) is thicker and creamier than regular yogurt.

 It has been strained to remove its excess whey, which is the watery part of milk.
 This results in a final product that’s higher in fat and protein than regular yogurt.